The TASEP speed process: Joint distribution---ASEP

-\begin{proof} Clearly this only depends on $k-i$.
+Consequently, in the TASEP every two particles in the same convoy swap eventually. \end{lemma} \begin{pf} Clearly this only depends on $k-i$.
 We proceed by induction on $k-i$.
-For $k=i+1$ this is just \thmref{together_forever}.
-The key to the induction step is to show that if $U_0\neq U_1$ then there is a transformation of the probability space that swaps the eventual trajectories of 0 and 1 (and hence their speeds), keeps all other trajectories the same, and has finite Radon-Nikodym derivative.
+For $k=i+1$ this is just Theorem~\ref{T:together_forever}.
+The key to the induction step is to show that if $U_0\neq U_1$ then there is a transformation of the probability space that swaps the eventual trajectories of 0 and 1 (and hence their speeds), keeps all other trajectories the same, and has finite Radon--Nikodym derivative.
 It follows that applying this transformation results in an absolutely continuous measure for the trajectories.
-If we assume the lemma for $k$ and $1$ then
+If we assume the lemma for $k$ and $1$, then

-hence by absolute continuity the result holds for $k,0$.
+and hence by absolute continuity the result holds for $k,0$.

 Recall the $\sigma$-field $\F_{0,1}$ of the trajectories of all particles except $0$ and $1$.
 If $U_0>U_1$ the transformation just eliminates all interactions between $0$ and $1$.
 This has the effect of exchanging their trajectories from some point on.
 Given $\F_{0,1}$, the probability of no interaction between $0$ and $1$ is $e^{-J_{0,1}}$.
-The Radon-Nikodym derivative is at most $e^{J_{0,1}}<\infty$ (on $U_0\neq U_1$).
+The Radon--Nikodym derivative is at most $e^{J_{0,1}}<\infty$ (on $U_0\neq U_1$).

 If $U_0<U_1$ we define the transformation as follows: consider the first time $\tau$ at which either $0$ or $1$ swaps with some other particle, and replace all interactions between $0$ and $1$ by a unique interaction between $0$ and $1$ at a time uniform on $[0,\tau]$.
 In the ASEP, we make this new interaction exchange $0$ and $1$.
-The probability of this pattern of interactions between $0$ and $1$, given $\F_{0,1}$ is $p\tau e^{-J_{0,1}}$, thus the Radon-Nikodym derivative in this case is at most $e^{J_{0,1}}/(p\tau)<\infty$.
+The probability of this pattern of interactions between $0$ and $1$, given $\F_{0,1}$ is $p\tau e^{-J_{0,1}}$, thus the Radon--Nikodym derivative in this case is at most $e^{J_{0,1}}/(p\tau)<\infty$.

-Finally, in the TASEP, since any pair of consecutive particles in a convoy a.s.\ swap and particles never unswap, it follows that all pairs eventually swap. \end{proof}
+Finally, in the TASEP, since any pair of consecutive particles in a convoy a.s. swap and particles never unswap, it follows that all pairs eventually swap. \end{pf}